USS Archerfish (SS-311): Last two patrols, January–September 1945

 Following completion of the yard work, Archerfish sailed on 14 June, for Oahu.
 She arrived at Pearl Harbor on 22 June, and commenced voyage repairs and training exercises.
 The submarine got underway on 10 July, for her seventh and last war patrol, which she conducted in the area off the east coast of Honshū and the south coast of Hokkaidō, providing lifeguard services for Superfortresses striking the Japanese home islands.
 She was still off Hokkaidō on 15 August, when word of the Japanese capitulation arrived.
-Archerfish was one of 12 submarines that entered Tokyo Bay on 31 August, and moored alongside Tender USS Proteus (AS-19), near the Yokosuka Navy Yard.
+Archerfish was one of 12 submarines that entered Tokyo Bay on 31 August, and moored alongside tender Proteus, near the Yokosuka Navy Yard.
 After the formal Japanese surrender on 2 September, Archerfish departed Tokyo Bay, bound for Pearl Harbor, and arrived there on 12 September.
 She was then assigned to Submarine Squadron 1 (SubRon 1) for duty and training.

 Post-war

 The submarine left Pearl Harbor on 2 January 1946, bound for San Francisco.
 From 8 January, to 13 March, the ship's force carried out her preinactivation overhaul.
 On the latter day, she proceeded to the Mare Island Naval Shipyard where the final stages of inactivation were completed.
 Archerfish was decommissioned on 12 June 1946 and placed in the Pacific Reserve Group berthed at Mare Island.